jamesrcutmore/Quiz-game1/README.md

 - **General User Goals**

-  - As a movie lover, I want to find movie related activities, so that it broadens my entertainments options.
+  - As a Quiz lover, I want to find quiz related activities, so that it broadens my knowledge and understanding.

-  - As a movie buff, I want to find a quiz, so that I can test my knowledge level about movies.
+  - As an inquisitive person, I want to find a quiz, so that I can have fun and learn with.

-  - As a gamer, I want to find interesting games, so that I can spend time enjoying playing them.
+  - As a Quizzer, I want to find interesting games, so that I can spend time, and enjoy enjoying playing them.

-  - As an explorer , I want to explore through games, so that I can find interesting ideas and topics.
+  - As a learner , I want to learn through games, so that I can lear knowledge and idea's.

-  - As a competitive person, I want to find a competitive game, so that I can challenge myself.
+  - As a person who likes to be challenged, I want to find a challenging Quiz, so that I can test myself.

-  - As a music lover, I want to listen to music while I'm answering the questions, so that I get both visual and audio stimulation.

-  - As a goal achiever, I want to save the scores, so that I can drive to go past that score each time when I play.
+  - As a Quiz competitor, I want to beat my last score ,when it is shown at the end.

-  - As a mobile user, I want an application that is mobile friendly, so that I can use it on my mobile.
+  - As a I-phone user, I want an app that is easy to use and is mobile friendly, so that I can use it on my mobile.

 - **First Time Visitor Goals**